bmpontes/bmpontes/README.md

-- 👋 Hi, I’m @bmpontes
+- 👋 Hi, I’m Bernardo Pontes.
 - 👀 I’m interested in a lot of things.
-- 🌱 I’m currently learning python code.
+- 🌱 I’m currently studying Computer Science and Computer Engineering in ISEL.
 - 📫 How to reach me: https://www.linkedin.com/in/bernardo-pontes/

 <!---